rsabec/rsabec.github.io/_posts/2025-07-28-Basic-Bread-NoKnead.markdown

 	Seperated moistened texture  or dry 'Play-Doh'.

-# -Remove dough from food processor and press into one ball.-
+# -Remove dough from food processor and press into one ball -

 	Divide ball into two balls one slight larger then the other .
 	One will serve as the top.